Computing Maximum Likelihood Estimates for Gaussian Graphical Models with Macaulay2: Ideal of score equations

 {How many of the 3 real critical points correspond to positive definite matrices that are local maxima of the log-likelihood function?
 We first check that they correspond to positive definite matrices by substituting the three real solutions in the covariance matrix $\Sigma$.}

 { }

-{The MLE for the covariance obtained in Example \ref{mixed graph} corresponds to the first positive definite matrix in the list above.
-The eigenvalues of the Hessian matrix computed below tell us which kind of critical point we have for each of the 3 real solutions.}
+{The MLE for the covariance matrix obtained in Example \ref{mixed graph} corresponds to the first positive definite matrix in the list above.
+The eigenvalues of the Hessian matrix computed below tell us which kind of critical point we have for each of the 3 real solutions --- for a discussion about the properties of positive-semidefinite matrices see~\cite{blekherman2012semidefinite}*{Appendix A}.}

 { }